aws-ia/terraform-aws-eks-blueprints/examples/fully-private-eks-cluster/README.md

 # Fully Private EKS Cluster with VPC and VPC Endpoints deployment

 This example deploys a fully private EKS Cluster into a new VPC.
- - Creates a new VPC and 3 Private Subnets
+ - Creates a new VPC and 3 Public and Private Subnets
  - VPC Endpoints for various services and S3 VPC Endpoint gateway
  - Creates EKS Cluster Control plane with a private endpoint and with one Managed node group